mesosphere/dcos-kafka-service/README.md

 * **DC/OS web interface**: Set the environment variable `BROKER_HEAP_MB` = 2000

 **Note**: The total memory allocated for the Mesos task is specified by the `BROKER_MEM` configuration parameter.
 The value for `BROKER_HEAP_MB` should not be greater than `BROKER_MEM` value.
-Also, if `BROKER_MEM` is greater than `BROKER_HEAP_MB` then the Linux operating system will use `BROKER_MEM` - `BROKER_HEAP_MB` for [PageCache](https://en.wikipedia.org/wiki/Page_cache).
+Also, if `BROKER_MEM` is greater than `BROKER_HEAP_MB`, then the Linux operating system will use `BROKER_MEM` - `BROKER_HEAP_MB` for [PageCache](https://en.wikipedia.org/wiki/Page_cache).

 ### Alternate Zookeeper

-By default the Kafka framework uses the Zookeeper ensemble made available on the Mesos Masters of a DC/OS cluster.
-If one would like to use an alternate Zookeeper installation, this may be specified at install time as a customization.
+By default the Kafka framework uses the Zookeeper ensemble made available on the Mesos masters of a DC/OS cluster.
+You can configure an alternate Zookeeper installationat install time.

-Here's how you can configure it:
+To configure it:
 * **DC/OS CLI options.json**:

 ```json